accelerated-text/reaction-acc-text-demo/README.md

 # Caveats

-Currently each import creates new products, old ones needs to be deleted manually.
+Currently each import creates new products, old ones need to be deleted manually.